godotengine/godot-docs/learning/workflow/assets/importing_scenes.rst

 Godot Scene Importer
 --------------------

-When dealing with 3D assets, Godot has a very flexible and configurable asset pipeline.
-While the defaults may be enough for most users.
+When dealing with 3D assets, Godot has a very flexible and configurable importer.

-Godot mainly works with *scenes*.
-By default, it can import *scene files* in GLTF2.0, DAE (Collada), and OBJ (Wavefront) formats.
+Godot works with *scenes*.
+This means that the entire scene being worked on in your favorite 3D DCC will be transfered as close as possible.

+Godot supports the following 3D *scene file fomats*:

+* DAE (Collada), which is currently the most mature workflow.
+* GLTF 2.0.
+Both text and binary formats are supported.
+Godot has full support for it, but the format is new and gaining traction.
+* OBJ (Wavefront) formats.
+It is also fully supported, but pretty limited (no support for pivots, skeletons, etc).

 Just copy the scene file together with the texture to the project repository, and Godot will do a full import.

 Why not FBX?